 Getting into Yosemite National Park

-Your choice on road can have a major impact of your visit to the park.
-We stayed in Mariposa at the Yosemite West/Mariposa KOA, which was not quite an hour drive from the park entrance on El Portal Road.
+Your choice on road can have a major impact on your visit to the park.
+We stayed in Mariposa at the Yosemite West/Mariposa KOA, which was not quite an hour’s drive from the park entrance on El Portal Road.

 Pro Tip: If coming in on El Portal Road, plan to enter the park no later than 8 a.m. to avoid excessive lines.